Matthew-Crick/Python_Partial_Wordle_Trainer/README.md

 # python_partial_wordle_trainer
-A python partial wordle trainer program that identifies a possible word match from a given word list.
+A repository containing a partial wordle trainer program implemented in Python that identifies a possible word match from a given word list.
 Created as part of a university assessment submission that encouraged non-comparison sorting.